tapis-project/workflows-tutorial/README.md

-# Portable, Reproducible High Performance Computing In the Cloud
+# Best Practices of CI/CD for High Performance Computation with Tapis Workflows API

 ## Schedule

-* 9:10 AM - Introduction to Tapis and Workflows for CI/CD
+* 1:30 PM - Introduction to Tapis and Workflows for CI/CD
-* 9:45 AM - Tapis Systems, Apps, Jobs
+* 1:45 PM - Tapis Systems, Apps, Jobs
-* 10:30 AM - 10:40 AM Break
+* 2:30 PM - 10:40 AM Break
-* 10:45 AM - Brief introduction to CI/CD
+* 2:45 PM - Brief introduction to CI/CD
-* 11:15 AM Automating Validation Steps within CI/CD Workflows using TapisUI
+* 3:15 PM Automating Validation Steps within CI/CD Workflows using TapisUI
-* 11:45 AM Use cases and Q/A discussion
+* 3:45 PM Use cases and Q/A discussion
-* 12:00 PM End of Tutorial
+* 4:30 PM End of Tutorial

 ## Workshop Introduction